 Paddle mixers are great for the quick mixing of smaller amounts of substance. the paddle features rotating blades to ensure everything is left well mixed and free from lumps.

 A couple of good things to remember when hiring from Speedy: all our hire equipment is checked, tested, cleaned and serviced before every hire and will all come ready to go.
 You’ll also notice a folder attached to your hire product, these are the safety and operating instructions, please make sure you read these before you begin your job.

-Before you use a paddle mixer it's really important that you wear the correct PPE.
+Before you use a paddle mixer you must wear the correct PPE.
 Gloves and eye protection are essential when operating tools and any PPE you do require can be purchased from Speedy.

 - a UK standard domestic plug that can be plugged into any household socket

 - a yellow 110v plug that will require a transformer

 - or a blue 240v plug that will require an RCD unit

 When you're ready to use the paddle mixer, always ensure you are holding both handles with a firm grip.
 Insert the paddle mixer blade into the solution which will have to be mixed before turning it on.

 Squeezing the trigger on the paddle mixer will start the product.
 Above the trigger is usually a small lock button; pushing this in will keep the power on meaning you can release the trigger allowing mixing for longer periods to be more comfortable.

 The speed can be adjusted by turning the wheel on the paddle mixer forwards for faster and backwards for slower.
 Always start at a slower speed and work your way up to the desired speed setting, as too fast could fling the contents of your bucket across the room.